li-lab-mcgill/mixehr/README.md

 --outputIntermediates: (whether output intermediate learned parameters for inspection)
 '''

 If you have a test data for producing predictive likelihood, then you can run the same command with added flag `-t $testdata`, where the test data contain the same format as the training data but contain one extra column in the end indicating whether the feature is missing (0) or observed (1).
-See [mixmimic_sim](mixmimic_sim) folder for the simulated data as examples.
+See [examples](examples) folder for the simulated data as examples.

 ## Infer new patient mixture